-All foreigners except citizens of the Gulf Cooperation Council member states are required to obtain a work permit before they work in Kuwait.
-Work permits are issued only once the expat obtains a valid employment offer.
+Every immigrant, except citizens of the Gulf Cooperation Council member states, is required to obtain a work permit before he/she commence to work in Kuwait.
+Work permits are issued, only after the expat obtains a valid job offer.

-The Kuwaiti employer then takes the role as a sponsor for the expatriate employee while he or she works in Kuwait, handling all the administrative such as applying for visa, providing for residence, opening a bank account, etc. The sponsor is also accountable in any case of violation by the expatriate employee.
+The Kuwaiti employer (sponsor) after procuring the visa, he is the sole responsibility for all the administrative activities such as providing accommodation, opening a bank account, etc. The sponsor is also accountable, in case of any violation by the expatriate employee.

 Jobs in Kuwait

-By the 1950s, Kuwait became the largest exporter of oil in the Persian Gulf Region and hence attracted many foreigners in search for jobs.
-From then, a good part of Kuwait’s workforce includes expatriates.
-Job opportunities are available in the oil companies in the engineering, construction and various other fields.
+By 1950, Kuwait became the largest exporter of oil in the Persian Gulf Region and hence attracted many outsiders in search of jobs.
+From then, a majority of Kuwait’s workforce includes expatriates.
+Job opportunities are consistently available in the oil sectors in the engineering, construction and in other various departments.

-With the large investments in the healthcare system and a growing number of hospitals, job vacancies are also available in the medical fields.
-The recent years have witnessed an increasing demand for foreign nurses.
+With huge investments in the health care system and an increasing number of hospitals, job vacancies are mushrooming in the medical sectors too.
+The recent years have witnessed an increasing demand for offshore nurses.